IBM/platinum-demos/docs/300-digital-labor-leveraging-odm-decisions-in-watsonx-orchestrate/demo-preparation.md

 <summary>Prerequisites</summary>

-Before starting the installation of this demo, make sure you have been granted **'developer'** access to a watsonx Orchestrate SaaS environment: <br/><br/>
+Before starting the installation of this demo, make sure you have been granted **'builder profile'** access to a watsonx Orchestrate SaaS environment: <br/><br/>
 • IBM Tech Sales: Contact your local geo tech sales leader to be invited to the dedicated watsonx Orchestrate instances <br/>
 • Business Partners: Contact your local IBM Ecosystem representative<br/><br/>
+<inline-notification text="More info on how to have access to a watsonx Orchestrate environment : https://ibm.biz/Watson-Orchestrate-Sales-Kit"></inline-notification>

 It is also required that you have a text editor that's able to edit JSON files.
 In this documentation, we will use Microsoft™ Visual Studio Code.

 <br/>